wilsjame/how-to-nasa/index.md

 ```

 ### What gets received
-The request returns information in JSON.
+The request returns an array of JSON objects denoted the by the outer most` [ ] `.
 The retrievable metadata includes the image name, date, caption, and positional data.
 Here is an exceprt of the beginning of the JSON object information returned from our last request:

 ```markdown
 [{